PRP Doctor for Shoulder Pain in Potomac, MD

 Fact: PRP is Non-Invasive and Takes About One Hour

-When you choose a Potomac, Maryland PRP doctor for shoulder pain, you can feel peace of mind in knowing the treatment is relatively easy.
-It will involve drawing your own blood (usually from the arm), and placing it into a centrifuge where it will be spun and plasma separated.
+When you choose a PRP doctor, you can feel peace of mind knowing the treatment is relatively easy.
+It will involve drawing your own blood (usually from the arm) and placing it into a centrifuge where it will be spun, and plasma separated.
 The plasma is placed into a syringe and injected into the shoulder.
 All of this is done in about one hour’s time.

 Myth 2: PRP Hurts

 When it comes to shoulder pain, PRP treatment is perhaps one of the least painful procedures.
 While there are needles involved, these are micro-thin.
 In general, patients feel slight discomfort during the blood withdrawal and PRP injection.

 PRP for shoulder pain, and other treatments, is considered to be very safe and effective.
 Because your own blood is used, there is little risk of experiencing a reaction, side effect, or other complication.
 Your body will also not reject the platelets because they are your own.
 In a small number of cases, infection has developed at the site of infection.
 Typically, this is treated with antibiotics.
 In an even smaller group of patients, their bodies rejected the PRP.
 The reason for this is not yet understood.

 Myth 4: It Takes Months to Feel Any Result

 Fact: An Improvement is Often Noticed Right Away

 Many patients will notice some degree of improvement after their first PRP treatment.
 Your PRP doctor will talk with you about the number of treatments needed.
 This may vary from one to eight or more.
 Platelet-rich plasma treatment is quickly becoming one of the preferred treatment methods for shoulder pain and other musculoskeletal issues.
 If you are interested in knowing more, please call the Pain Arthritis Relief Center.